-In conclusion, what seemed at first glance to be just an attractive and decorative dial, revealed several interesting features, including a unique moon mechanism.
-If you have seen anything similar please let me know.
+What seemed at first glance to be just an attractive and decorative dial, revealed several interesting features, including a unique moon mechanism.
+Instead of bemoaning the loss of the movement and case, be thankful that at least this interesting piece of horology has survived, and regard the glass as being half full, rather than half empty.
+If you have seen anything similar to this moon mechanism please let me know.